manfred-kaiser/python-ftrace/README.md

-# Python ftrace
+# Python ftrace Library

-`python-ftrace` is a library to read ftrace data from the Linux Kernel.
+`ftrace` is a python library to read ftrace data from the Linux Kernel.

 At this time it is only compatible with Kernel Version <=4!